junxit/us-congress-bills-115/metadata.md

 - 2017-04-07 — Introduced in Senate
 - 2017-04-07 — Referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S2461-2462)
+- 2017-04-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-04-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2017-04-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S2535-2536)
+- 2017-04-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S2535-2536)